Got a problem with your boiler? Call our emergency number 0345 594 1880

 + Landlord's responsibilities for a gas connected property?

 You are also required to ensure an annual gas safety check is carried out within 10 to 12 months of a new appliance installation or flue.
-Records of these safety checks must be kept for a minimum on 2 years and these must be issued to existing tenants within 28 days of completion.
+Records of these safety checks must be kept for a minimum of 2 years, and these must be issued to existing tenants within 28 days of completion.
 Copies are to be issued to new tenants prior to them occupying the property.

 + Are Letting Agents responsible for maintenance & Safety checks?